kmkr/splendid-nudibranch/content.md

 Location		Cod Hole, Great Barrier Reef, Australia
 Tags			2013 cod
 Latin			Epinephelus tukula
-Description		This fish is bold - can come really close and will sometimes tamper with your dive gear.
-Tukula means "man-eater", but he's just curious and want to play.
+Description		This fish is bold.
+It may come really close and will sometimes tamper with your dive gear.
+It's latin name tukula means "man-eater" due to its large size, but it means no harm - just a curious and social fish.